 - SLOs incentivise the outcome we want.
 By using SLOs as the metric teams optimise for service reliability and incident response.
 By using CFR as a measure the change failure rate may be reduced at the cost of other failures.

 SLOs and SLIs were introduced in Google’s Site Reliability Engineering (2016).
 Since then these metrics have become industry standard and there’s a general understanding of them.
-Discussion around SLOs and system availability is curiously absent in Accelerate however in the State of DevOps Report 2018 (published at the end of the same year Accelerate was published) they add a fifth metric, Availability, which describe SLOs:
+Discussion around SLOs and system availability is curiously absent in Accelerate however in the State of DevOps Report 2018 (published at the end of the same year Accelerate was published) they add a fifth metric, Availability.
+In the State of DevOps Report 2021 this was re-framed as Reliability.

 Regardless of intent, implementing metrics on any process drives practices to achieve an outcome.
 Organisations must be clear on the outcome and the DevOps Capabilities needed to achieve these.
 Only then do metrics come in which reflect adoption or effectiveness of the outcome and capabilities desired.